School Info

 TUESDAY

-Today is Tuesday, November 4th.
+Today is Tuesday, March 10th.
 It is a C Day

 The GSA will be meeting today in room 412.
 All are welcome!

 Green Team club members - we are meeting this Thursday at 2:30 pm in room 307.
-New members are welcome, contact Ms. Casella with any questions.
+Contact Ms. Casella with any questions.
+The Green Fun Fact of the Day is - plastic straws go in the trash.

 Today’s Clubs & Activities are as follows: